 No, cardboard is not usually toxic to dogs.
 Eaten in small quantities, it is unlikely to cause any problems to your pet.
 Most dogs will be fine after eating a small amount of cardboard or paper.

 You should also be aware of any contents the cardboard might have contained before it was chewed up.
 Some packaging could contain products that are harmful to dogs, such as chocolate, medications, or raisins.
-If your your pup has eaten anything potentially harmful, as well as the cardboard, then you should call your veterinarian straight away.
+In fact, dogs are much more likely to chew cardboard if it contains something tasty.

 My Dog Ate Cardboard, What Now?